gcid12/tcb/README.md

 ln -s  /etc/apache2/sites-available/<name_of_your_virtual_server>.conf <name_of_your_virtual_server>.conf
 ```

+#### Application Configuration Files

-After that, if you go to the URL indicated in the Virtual Server you'll find a message like this:
+After setting the virtual server, if you go to the URL indicated in the Virtual Server you'll find a message like this:

 ```
 The configuration file does not exist.